Shaikh-areeb/Python/README.md

 > This notebook explains how **lists work in Python**, one of the most commonly used data structures for storing multiple values in a single variable.
 > It covers list creation, accessing and modifying elements, adding and removing items, useful list methods, and iterating through lists with practical examples to build a strong understanding of list operations.

+### 📃 List Comprehension Notebook

+#### 🔹 Topics Covered
+- Definition of List Comprehension
+- Syntax and Structure
+- Conditional List Comprehension (`if`)
+- Inline `if-else` in List Comprehension
+- Nested List Comprehension
+- Comparison with Traditional Loops
+- Use Cases and Best Practices

+> This notebook explains how to use **list comprehension** to write clean, concise, and pythonic code for creating and transforming lists.
+> It covers syntax, conditions, nested loops, and comparisons with traditional looping methods to improve code readability and performance.

+---

+### 📃 Functional Programming (Lambda, map, filter, reduce) Notebook

+#### 🔹 Topics Covered
+- Lambda Functions (Anonymous Functions)
+- Syntax and Usage of `lambda`
+- `map()` Function
+- `filter()` Function
+- `functools.reduce()` Function
+- Combining `map`, `filter`, and `reduce`
+- Practical Use Cases and Examples

+> This notebook introduces **functional programming concepts in Python** using `lambda`, `map`, `filter`, and `reduce`.
+> It demonstrates how to perform transformations, filtering, and aggregation operations efficiently on data, along with real-world examples and best practices.

+---

+### 📃 List Slicing Notebook

+#### 🔹 Topics Covered
+- Introduction to List Slicing
+- Syntax (`start : end : step`)
+- Default Index Behavior
+- Positive and Negative Indexing
+- Step Parameter Usage
+- Reversing Lists using Slicing
+- Extracting Subsets of Lists
+- Modifying Lists using Slicing

+> This notebook explains how to use **list slicing** to efficiently access, extract, and modify portions of a list.
+> It covers indexing techniques, step usage, reversing lists, and practical examples to build a strong understanding of slicing operations in Python.